Biomass Pretreatment Techniques

 You are here

-Biomass, whether forestry or agriculture-based, requires different pretreatments to make the material useful for specific downstream processing.
+Biomass, whether forestry, agriculture-based, or from other biomass sources requires different pretreatments to make the material useful for specific downstream processing.
 Removal of water, natural resins or other components allow concentration of the carbon in the raw material to prepare it for next steps.

 Hydrothermal Carbonization (HTC)

 This process takes “wet” biomass such as agricultural waste or invasive water plant species and processes it in a process similar to a pressure cooker to produce an aqueous “energy mud” that has energy content similar to the dry torrefied fuel.
 This material is an excellent binder for the dry fuel to be compressed into briquettes for shipment.
-NRRI’s HTC process is anticipated in 2017.
+NRRI’s pilot HTC process is now fully operational.
 The concept can be applied to help manage environmental issues associated with nuisance plant materials by providing an economic lever for their harvesting and conversion into useful fuel and chemical products.
 Some degree of ash and chemical removal can also be attained with this approach.
+This unit also is targeted to process other waste biomass materials such as biosolids, manures, and the organic fraction from municipal solid wastes.